ODIM-Project/ODIM/docs/README.md

   The plugins abstract, translate, and expose southbound resource information to the resource aggregator through RESTful APIs.
 HPE Resource Aggregator for ODIM supports:

-  - Generic Redfish plugin for ODIM (GRF): Generic Redfish plugin that can be used as a plugin for any Redfishcompliant device.
+  - Generic Redfish plugin for ODIM (GRF): Generic Redfish plugin that can be used as a plugin for any Redfish-compliant device.
   - Plugin for unmanaged racks (URP): Plugin that acts as a resource manager for unmanaged racks.
     - Integration of additional third-party plugins.